 - How can I use Apdex scoring to measure customer satisfaction levels with my application's performance?
 How many are satisfied?
 How many are OK (tolerating)?
 How many are frustrated with my site?

-On your first visit to Insights in your account, take a look at the inline tutorial, which shows you many examples of these kinds of queries, using data from your own account.
+Check out the Introduction to New Relic One dashboards which shows you many examples of these kinds of queries, using data from your own account.
 You can quickly get a feel for how to start building queries, widgets, and dashboards.

 For more help